-COURSE CODE: MDSC3105 TITLE: The Urinary System CREDITS: 3 SCHEDULE: Year 3, Semester 2 of the system under abnormal conditions, invasion of the system by pathogenic organisms, and principles of treatment by using drugs and preventive measures.
+The course describes the development, anatomical characteristics - both at the macro and micro level, functions, structure-function relationship, functioning of the system under abnormal conditions, invasion of the system by pathogenic organisms, and principles of treatment by using drugs and preventive measures.
 This course also describes interrelationship of the urinary system with other systems of the body, its role in the maintenance of homeostasis, various feedback mechanisms by which kidneys keep the physiological variables within normal limits.